belangeo/soundgrain/Resources/doc/06_midi.md

 This section provides documentation about how to setup the MIDI controls in Soundgrain.

-The MIDI keyboard can be used to trigger a memorized trajectory at different position on the surface and/or with different transposition factors.
+1. The MIDI keyboard can be used to trigger a memorized trajectory at different position on the surface and/or with different transposition factors.

+2. MIDI controllers can be assigned to sliders in the granulator controls window.
+See last section about how to use the midilearn function for a slider.

 ______________________________________________________________________________